LexBorisoff/web-cli/README.md

 <pre><code>web <em>-b=firefox</em> this is <em>-i</em> an example <em>-e=duckduckgo</em> search query</code></pre>

-> **_Note_**
-> Normally, you would place the options where they make sense visually such as at the start or the end of the command.
-This example just shows you that their placement does not impact the constructed query.
+> Typically, you would place the options where they make sense visually such as at the start or the end of the command.
+This example just shows you that their placement does not impact the constructed queries.

 The above command will do the following:

 - construct a web query using
-  - the keywords **_"this is an example search query"_**
+  - keywords **_"this is an example search query"_**
   - the **_DuckDuckGo_** search engine (`--engine=duckduckgo`)
 - open the constructed query in a new **_Firefox_** tab (`--browser=firefox`)
 - in **_incognito / private mode_** (`--incognito`)